Darrel Williams Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Season Stats

-- Williams has put up 378 rushing yards on 105 carries (31.5 yards per game) with four touchdowns this season.
+- This season Williams has rushed for 378 yards (31.5 per game) on 105 carries with four touchdowns.

 - He has handled 105, or 35.7%, of his team's 294 rushing attempts this season.